 Lancaster University is proud to be a member of the Stonewall Global Diversity Champions programme, as part of our commitment to creating a fairer and more inclusive University.
 The Global Diversity Champions programme provides us with access to a wide range of support and resources, as we aim to create an inclusive and supportive place to work, study and visit.

-As previous participants of the Stonewall Workplace Equality Index, we are currently awaiting the new framework for the Stonewall Workplace Equality Index 2022 and will be reviewing what actions we need to progress LGBTQ+* inclusion at Lancaster University.
+Our 2021 submission to the Stonewall Workplace Equality Index saw us achieve a Silver Award for LGBTQ+ inclusion.
+We are currently awaiting the new framework for the Stonewall Workplace Equality Index 2022 and will be reviewing what actions we need to progress LGBTQ+* inclusion at Lancaster University.